Barre for Beginners: Find Your Inner Dancer

 Progressing in Barre Exercises

-Incorporating Barre into Your Fitness Routine
+Integrating Barre in Your Fitness Routine

 Maintaining Proper Form and Alignment